syncfusion-content/maui-docs/MAUI/Maps/shape-sublayer.md

 ## Enable tooltip for shape sublayer

-You can enable tooltip for the shape sublayer using the [`shapeTooltipBuilder`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSublayer/shapeTooltipBuilder.html) property.
+You can enable tooltip for the shape sublayer using the `ShowShapeTooltip` property.

-N> It is applicable for both tile layer and shape layer.
+N> It is applicable for shape layer.

-N> Refer the [`Tooltip`](https://help.syncfusion.com/flutter/maps/tooltip) section to know more about the tooltip customization.
+N> Refer the [`Tooltip`](https://help.syncfusion.com/maui/maps/tooltip) section to know more about the tooltip customization.

 {% tabs %}